Monday, April 14, 2014

 Plot Summary

 While not sharing their appearances, the four fearless animals have one thing in common.
-Their goal is to play and perform music.
-The animals consist of a dog
+To play and perform music.
+The animals are a dog named Buster, a donkey named Fred, a cat named

-Fred, a cat, Gwendolyn, and a
+Gwendolyn, and a rooster

-rooster, Tortellini.
+named Tortellini.
 Together,

-these four animals left their
+these four animals left

-old lives as they journeyed
+their old lives as they

-to the city of Bremen to
+journeyed to the city of

-seek fame and recognition.
+Bremen to seek fame and

 Voice Cast (English)